-Savings Account - Our free High Interest Savings Account is available to existing CI Direct Investing clients.
-Your money earns a great rate with no fees or strings attached!
+Savings Account - Your money earns a great rate with no fees or strings attached!

 Non-Registered Accounts - These general investment accounts have no limitations on contributions and withdrawals.
 This is a great choice if you’ve maxed out your RRSP and TFSA and want to continue investing, or if you’re a Canadian living overseas and you want to keep contributing to investments while you’re away.
 We offer individual and joint accounts.